mfkimbell/react-typescript-notes/README.md

 ## 🧠 Server-side rendering (SSR)?
 - Not included out of the box
 - Needs custom setup with something like Next.js, Express, or Remix

+How CSR works:
+The browser downloads your large JavaScript bundle, which then:
+* Loads React,
+* Fetches data (e.g., from an API),
+* And finally renders the UI.

+How SSR Works:
+Initial HTML:
+* The server runs your React code, fetches the necessary data, and renders a full HTML page with content included.
+* User sees: The complete page immediately upon loading—no spinner or blank screen.

+Afterward:
+* The browser downloads the JavaScript to "hydrate" the page (i.e., add interactivity), but the useful content is already visible.

+Total wait time: The server might take, say, 500ms to build the page, but once the HTML arrives, the user sees real content immediately.
+With SSR, the server sends fully rendered HTML (as opposed to building it  so users see useful content immediately—even if the page isn’t interactive yet.
+Then, as the JavaScript loads in the background, React “hydrates” the page, adding interactivity (like clickable buttons).
+This approach improves perceived performance because users don't stare at a blank screen or spinner; they see content right away, and then the functionality kicks in.

 ---